NamesCode/dotfiles/README.md

 Heyo all you lovely Asahi users!

+> [!WARNING]
+> I have not actually checked this, this was based of a quick lookover of the code.
+If its enabled by the iso-minimal module then this is entirely BS.

 To use and install my config you must follow [tpwrules installation guide](https://github.com/tpwrules/nixos-apple-silicon/blob/main/docs/uefi-standalone.md) but you must **NOT** use the ISO provided by them.

-Instead, you will need to use the ISO that I provide.
+Instead, you will need to use the ISO that [I provide](https://github.com/NamesCode/dotfiles/releases/tag/asahi-zfs-iso_v1.0.0).

 Why is that you may be asking? tpwrules ISO *doesn't* support OpenZFS as it is an out of tree Linux module, and this is completely understandable.